Ridgewood Federal Estate Tax Lawyers

 Much has been made of the federal estate tax, sometimes referred to as the “death tax,” in recent years.
 Congress is constantly tweaking the laws regarding this tax with the most recent changes occurring in 2013.
 The good news is that most people will not be affected by these most recent changes, and those who are affected will likely experience only a minimal impact.
 As always, having a proper estate plan in place can help people accommodate for the potential impact of these and other taxes.

-Since 1975, the Ridgewood federal estate tax attorneys at the law firm of Michael A. Manna & Associates have been helping people throughout New Jersey and New York with their estate planning needs.
+Since 1975, the Ridgewood federal estate tax attorneys at the law firm of The Manna Helmy Law Group have been helping people throughout New Jersey and New York with their estate planning needs.
 We can help you create an estate plan from scratch or review an existing plan to ensure that it addresses the impact of changes to the law.

 Estate Tax and Exemptions